 This scenario influenced Muiz to dabble in business, selling drinks at the local night market to survive.
 Muiz is continually working to generate lawful income.
 His efforts can also be seen as a result of his past experiences of being imprisoned.
 Imprisonment is considered a painful experience that forces him to quit any wrongdoings.
-Below Muiz explains his decision to sell drinks at the night market due to the difficulty of getting employment:

-This made me decide to do business, mainly selling drinks at the night market.
+Muiz explains his decision to sell drinks at the night market as being due to the difficulty of getting employment, "This made me decide to do business, mainly selling drinks at the night market.
 I sell drinks like cordial water and juice.
-I try to cope with life by doing business like this.
+I try to cope with life by doing business like this".

-Similarly, also occupied his time by working as a construction worker around Chow Kit and as a volunteer for IKHLAS Association.
-This case shows that former prisoners who have stable employment and meaningful life can fill their time with work and other vital activities, which indirectly prevent them from engaging in criminal activities.
+Similarly, he also occupied his time by working as a construction worker around Chow Kit and as a volunteer for IKHLAS Association.
+This case shows that former prisoners who have stable employment and meaningful lives can fill their time with work and other vital activities, which indirectly prevent them from engaging in criminal activities.
 Besides, employment gives the former prisoners a sense of responsibility.
-Employment also provides them with income to survive during re-integration.
+Employment also provides them with income to survive during reintegration.
 Similarly, a job makes it easy for them to get away from negative influences, especially peers that could instigate them to commit past crimes again.

-v.
 Supportive community and surroundings

 The return of former prisoners into neighbourhoods that receive them well and do not stigmatise them is a good turning point for them.
 An accepting environment is a strong social control that prevents the former prisoners from committing crimes again.
 This factor came through in interviews as a positive life event for former prisoners who have been released.
-Positive communities and surroundings are also vital to ensure former prisoners live a positive life (Phillips & Lindsay, 2011) and are a significant protective factor leading to crime desistance.
+Positive communities and surroundings are also vital to ensure former prisoners live a positive life (Phillips and Lindsay 2011) and are a significant protective factor leading to crime desistance.
 Former prisoners who return to their family members will feel more welcomed in a surrounding where the community is also accepting.
 It is advantageous for the former prisoners to re-integrate and mingle into such communities that are conducive, supportive, and respectful.
-Such neighbourhoods will make them feel more comfortable living in and reunite with society.
-Sivabalan et al.(2020) state that individuals who receive ongoing social support from their environment and community can construct positively better self-images.
-The study also mentioned the relationship between community awareness and community support where Teplin et al. (2006) claimed that the element of community awareness among prisoners can be enhanced if community members demonstrate care, provide ongoing social support, and are accepting towards former prisoners.
+Such neighbourhoods will make them feel more comfortable living in and reuniting with society.
+Tharshini et al. (2020) state that individuals who receive ongoing social support from their environment and community can construct positively better self-images.
+The study also mentioned the relationship between community awareness and community support where Teplin et al. (2006) claimed that the element of community awareness among prisoners can be enhanced if community members demonstrate care, provide ongoing social support and are accepting towards former prisoners.

 Rizal, for example, said his neighbours did not call him negative names.
 He also viewed labelling and calling others bad names as unethical.
 Rizal said his neighbours did not dare call him bad names, probably because they knew he was a prisoner and how he tried his best to fit in with the neighbourhood community.
-This situation led him to feel respected, as quoted below:
+This situation led him to feel respected, "Most of my neighbours do not dare call me bad names.
+It is unethical and rude.
+They are afraid to talk bad about me, mainly when they know that I am a former prisoner."